Two Victories at Twin Ring Motegi were enough for Sacha Fenestraz to win the 2019 Japanese F3 Championship.

 Sacha Fenestraz started the Race 1 from Pole Position and led proceedings ahead of title rival Ritomo Miyata.

-Behind them, Enaam Ahmed slowed on the exit of Turn 1 and retired with a puncture following contact with Kazuko Kokata.
+Behind them, Enaam Ahmed slowed on the exit of Turn 1 and retired with a puncture following contact with Kazuko Kotaka.
 This immediately ended Ahmed’s slim title hopes, while Kokata continued with a damaged front wing.

 On the approach into Turn 9, Toshiki Oyu made a late lunge down the inside of the returning Charles Milesi to take fifth place.

-Kokata’s Race Ends Early
+Kotaka’s Race Ends Early

 As the race wore on, the leading pair of Fenestraz and Miyata pulled a five second gap to the chasing pack.